OpenZeppelin/crafty/README.md

 Once both steps are complete, a `.env` file needs to be created on the root directory, containing the secret data required to connect to the node of your choice. [`env.sample`](https://github.com/zeppelinos/crafty/blob/master/env.sample) shows an example on how to do this.
 Do **NOT** commit or share the `.env` file.

+### Building
+The deployment script will require access to the bytecode and ABI of the contracts in the project, so we need to compile those:

+`$ npm run build`

+This command will create `.json` artifacts for each contract in the `build/contracts` directory.

 ### Contracts deployment
-Once the connection to a node has been setup, the contracts can be deployed using:
+Once the connection to a node has been setup and the contract artifacts generated, the contracts can be deployed using:

 `$ npm run deploy local`